Blurred background with gradient colors of pink, yellow, green, and blue.

 What backs me up

-Before becoming a certified coach, I earned my undergrad in History and built a career spanning over a decade in business development and sales training in Data & AI.
-Along the way, I’ve had the privilege of speaking at multiple conferences on the evolving Data & AI job market and recently wrapped up seven rewarding years serving on the Board of Advisors for a New York-based university, helping students launch their careers.
+Before becoming a certified coach, I earned my undergrad in History and spent 11 years in business development and sales training in Data & AI.
+I've spoken at multiple conferences on the Data & AI job market and spent 7 years on RPI's Board of Advisors, helping students launch their careers.

 My Coaching Accreditations….